ekalinin/sitemap.js/README.md

   ```
   Sitemap.normalizeURL('/', undefined, 'http://example.com')
   ```
-  static function that returns the stricter form of a options passed to SitemapItem
+  Static function that returns the stricter form of options passed to SitemapItem

 __normalizeURLs__
   ```